mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 ## Example

-In typical use, a DNS query that is filtered might contain an Extended DNS Error with an EXTRA-TEXT field containing:
+In typical use, a DNS query that is filtered might contain an Extended DNS Error Code 17 (see {{!RFC8914}}) and an EXTRA-TEXT field containing:

 ~~~ json
 {